ADMA 2024-2025

 Through a multidisciplinary methodology, I weave together field recordings, video collage, multimedia publishing, Euphratean poetry and sound, alongside whispered ruqyah prayers spoken over fear-soothing bowls passed down through generations.

 River Witness is a living, continuous process – fluid, porous, and shifting across time and space.
 It evolves through shared research, collaborations and multiple forms of publishing.
-Through this work, I imagine futures amid catastrophe – drawing on Arab Futurism to look back at dictatorship and forward toward reparative, re-enchanted futures along the Euphrates.
+Through this work, I inhabit futures amid catastrophe – drawing on Arab Futurism to look back at dictatorship and forward toward reparative, re-enchanted futures along the Euphrates.